 The best way to find out if ketamine infusions might be a viable treatment option for you is to call our office to have psychiatric evaluation scheduled with one of our excellent providers.
 At this visit, you and your provider will discuss what treatment options might be the most appropriate for you.

 Very few medical and psychiatric conditions make ketamine infusion treatments contraindicated.
-History of schizophrenia, ongoing drug and alcohol misuse/abuse, uncontrolled blood pressure, glaucoma, and previous allergic reactions to ketamine will exclude people from being candidates for ketamine infusions.
+History of schizophrenia, ongoing drug and alcohol misuse/abuse, uncontrolled blood pressure, glaucoma, pregnancy, and previous allergic reactions to ketamine will exclude people from being candidates for ketamine infusions at our clinic.
 Additionally, unmanaged chronic medical conditions may exclude people from ketamine treatments, such as diabetes, cardiac or pulmonary disease, obesity (BMI 40 or higher), etc.

 Note regarding blood pressure: The most common medical condition that prevents and/or interferes with ketamine treatments is uncontrolled hypertension, therefore it is encouraged for patients considering ketamine treatments to ensure their blood pressure is well controlled.
 They should consult their primary care physician if there is any question regarding the status of their blood pressure.
 Ketamine infusions can not be administered to persons with abnormal blood pressure on the day of the treatment.
 Our protocols regarding blood pressure are very strict.

 Yes.
 Ketamine has been shown to be very safe.
 It is commonly used as an anesthetic in operating rooms around the world.
-The dose used in treating depression and chronic pain is well below the doses typically used in the operation room for anesthesia.
+The dose used in treating depression at our clinic is well below the doses typically used in the operation room for anesthesia.
 The specific risks, benefits, side-effects, and alternatives will be discussed during the initial consultation.

 It is highly unlikely.
-There is no evidence of any increased risk for abuse of ketamine in patients that have been treated for pain and depression with IV ketamine infusions.
+There is no evidence of any increased risk for abuse of ketamine in patients that have been treated for depression with IV ketamine infusions.

 No. Patients may refer themselves, but it is required that patients have a qualified physician to manage their medication, and/or therapist that can monitor their symptoms on an ongoing basis as applicable.

-No. Because ketamine for depression and pain is not FDA-approved, health insurance organizations consider it investigation and/or experimental and will not reimburse for it.
+No. Because ketamine for depression is not FDA-approved, health insurance organizations consider it investigation and/or experimental and will not reimburse for it.

 However, we are contracted with most major health plans (not Medicare), including Aetna, Blue Cross, Blue Shield, United Healthcare, Tricare, HealthNet, MHN, Magellan, and Cigna.
 Because we are contracted with these companies, we can bill directly to them for psychiatric consultations and follow-ups.